Zagier-Hoffman's conjectures in positive characteristic: Weak and strong Brown's theorems for ACMPL's

-Note that the array $ $ of type $1$ and arrays $ $ of type $2$ with respect to $ $ satisfying (see Proposition \ref{polydecom}), hence arrays $ $ appearing in the algorithm is of type $3$ with respect to $ $.
-It remains to show that the above algorithm ends after finite steps.
-Suppose in contrast, we thus get a sequence $ = , , , \dots$ such that $ $ is of type $3$ with respect to $ $ for all $i \geq 0$.
-Then we obtain from Proposition \ref{polydecom} a strictly increasing sequence
+It remains to show that the above algorithm stops after a finite number of steps.
+Set $ = $.
+Assume that the above algorithm does not stop.
+Then there exists a sequence of arrays $ , , , \dotsc$ such that for all $i \geq 0$, $\fs_i$ is not $k$-admissible, $\depth(\fs_i) \geq k$ and $ $ is of type $3$ with respect to $ $.
+From Proposition \ref{polydecom}, we obtain an infinite sequence